open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-planet-user-manual.md

 ## How do I name a file so that it can be uploaded?

-The following file naming conventions should be used for any new file to upload to PLANET:
+The following file naming conventions should be used for any new file to upload to Planet:

 * Rename the file with a meaningful and unique file name that can be easily associated with the title/content of the Resource.
 For example: Alcott_LittleWomen.pdf
 * Use alpha-numeric characters only.
 Do not use special characters (except for "-" and "_").